 The beach is completely unspoiled with no beach facilities although you may find somebody renting out chairs and umbrellas.

-In order to get there, you must enter San Miguelito lane right before Ritz Carlton as indicated in the above image.
+To get there, you must enter San Miguelito lane right before Ritz Carlton as indicated in the above image.
 You will find a lot of parking spots there but keep in mind that it’s not supervised, so make sure you lock your car and don’t leave anything valuable inside.

-Playa Delfines – KM 16.5
+12. Playa Delfines – KM 16.5

 Playa Delfines is THE beach of Cancun.
 It is the highest-rated beach in the city, and the visitors absolutely love it.
 There are plenty of facilities available; you can rent beach chairs and umbrellas, and even learn surfing (after renting a surfboard, of course).
 It’s a good place to get some surfing practice.